-Urban Strategies is leading a consultant team responsible for planning the redevelopment of a former Canadian Pacific Railyard in the heart of Regina, Saskatchewan.
-After CP relocated its intermodal operations to a new facility outside Regina’s core, Urban Strategies was retained by the City of Regina to undertake a year-long process of consultation, planning, and urban design culminating in a Secondary Plan and Concept Plan for the Railyard site.
+Urban Strategies is leading a consultant team responsible for planning the redevelopment of a former Canadian Pacific intermodal railyard in the heart of Regina, Saskatchewan.
+Once a focal point for industry, the 17.5-acre site was acquired by the City in 2012 and now sits empty, occupying a prime location with extraordinary potential.
+We were retained by the City to undertake a year-long process of consultation, planning and urban design culminating in a Secondary Plan and Concept Plan for the Railyard site.
+The goal is to transform the site into a vibrant, mixed-use district that connects Downtown Regina to the historic Warehouse District to the north.

 The 17.5-acre site, once a focal point for industry and Regina’s primary economic driver, now sits empty, occupying a prime location with extraordinary potential.
 The City’s goals for the site include its transformation into a vibrant, mixed-use district, and using the site to connect Downtown Regina to the south, and the Warehouse District to the north, with a new pedestrian bridge across the railway corridor.